 - Please don’t commit to a course of vaccinations if you cannot complete e.g. hepatitis

-- It is important to be up-to-date with your usual routine & age appropriate vaccinations e.g. tetanus, pertussis (whooping cough- ‘the 100 day cough’), measles, chicken pox, HPV, shingles, pneumonia, meningitis and hepatitis B (~ 110 000 New Zealanders have chronic hepatitis B and the virus can be on unclean eating utensils),
+- It is important to first be up-to-date with your foundation age appropriate vaccinations before you consider specific travel vaccines e.g. tetanus, pertussis (whooping cough- ‘the 100 day cough’), measles, chicken pox, HPV, shingles, strep. pneumonia, meningitis (young + older ) and hepatitis B (~ 110 000 New Zealanders have chronic hepatitis B and the virus can be on unclean eating utensils),

 - Some vaccines are administered ‘off label’ i.e. deviates from packaging label and may be fractionated or administered differently.

-- Hepatitis A is the most commonly recommended vaccine, followed by Typhoid, Rabies, oral E.Coli vaccine (for travellers diarrhoea).
+- Hepatitis is the most commonly recommended travel vaccine, followed by Typhoid, Rabies, oral E.Coli vaccine (for travellers diarrhoea).

 Our advice may differ from your GP, your friends, other members of your tour party.
 This is not unusual and will be explained during your appointment

-The yellow book is included in the initial appointment costs if vaccines are administered; we hand it to you at your last appointment before your trip.
-It documents: the immunisations you have had, how long they last and immunity from blood testing e.g. measles, chicken pox, hepatitis A & B, rabies
+The yellow book is included in the initial standard appointment costs if vaccines are administered.
+Our reception will hand it over to you at your last appointment before your trip.
+It documents: the immunisations you have had, how long they last and immunity from blood testing e.g. measles, chicken pox, hepatitis A & B, rabies.

 For your regular chronic medication, a small ‘yellow medication card’ will be attached with details of medical conditions, medication, allergies (signed off by us for customs)